xfaith4/SystemDashboard/docs/SECURITY-SUMMARY.md

 ### Essential
 1. ✅ Use environment variables for all credentials
-2. ✅ Enable SSH access on router instead of HTTP scraping
+2. ✅ Enable and enforce SSH access on router for all collection
 3. ✅ Use separate database users with minimal permissions
 4. ✅ Configure SSL/TLS for PostgreSQL connections in production